Understand decibel charts for safe hearing

 Your store

-Loud noise levels have the potential to damage your hearing, leading to temporary or permanent hearing loss.
-In fact, 10 million Americans have noise-induced hearing loss (NIHL)—the official term for permanent hearing loss caused by excessive noise.
+Loud or excessive noise levels have the potential to damage your hearing, leading to temporary or permanent hearing loss.
+In fact, 10 million Americans have noise-induced hearing loss (NIHL)—the official term for permanent hearing loss caused by excessive noise exposure.
 And as many as 40 million adults have hearing test results that indicate hearing loss from exposure to loud noise.

 NIHL can result from brief exposure to extremely high sound levels or repeated exposure to loud noise over time.
-Sometimes it only affects one ear, while other times it affects both.
+Sometimes it only affects one ear, however most of the times it affects both.
 This type of hearing loss often occurs gradually over time, making it hard to detect until the damage is already done.
-Learn about the science behind sound and how to protect your hearing here.
+Learn about the science behind sound and how to protect your hearing.

 Couple hiking